barahona-research-group/LGDE/README.md

 ## Contributors

-- Dominik Schindler, GitHub: `d-schindler <https://github.com/d-schindler>`
+- Juni Schindler, GitHub: `juni-schindler <https://github.com/juni-schindler>`

 We always look out for individuals that are interested in contributing to this open-source project.
 Even if you are just using `LGDE` and made some minor updates, we would be interested in your input.